 Example Detail 1: Give some gold to my parents.

-- give up many things for me
+- they give up many things for me

-- buy me clothes, shoes, games, toys
+- they buy me clothes, shoes, games, toys

 - my parents are my heroes

-Step 3: Detail Sentences and Explanations
+Detail Sentences and Explanations are a must!

-The students will write complete sentences using the 3 chosen details.
-The students will write 1 detailed sentence then they will write an explanation to explain the detail further.
+The students will write one detailed sentence then they will write an explanation to explain the detail further.

 Example: Below is just a sample.
 The detail and explanation sentence should be a little more detailed.)

-After the students have written the detail and explanation sentences, they develop a catchy title and proper closing that catches the reader’s attention and wraps up the paragraph.
+After the students have written the detail and explanation sentences, they develop a catchy title and a proper closing that catches the reader’s attention and wraps up the paragraph.